Years 7 and 8

 Years 7 and 8 are an exciting time to be at De La Salle College.
-As students make new friends, face adolescent challenges and explore academic and co-curricula pursuits, we work hard to ensure their time at school is a safe and rewarding experience.
+As students make new friends, face adolescent challenges and explore academic and co-curricular pursuits, we work hard to ensure their time at school is a safe and rewarding experience.
+We want our students to focus on learning, think for peak performance and succeed.

-We celebrate and experience the idea of community through our Outdoor Education program, and live it in our liturgies and assemblies.
-Participation is encouraged inside and outside the classroom, and the boys then join each other in celebrating their own and others’ achievements.
+We celebrate and experience the idea of community through our Outdoor Education, Sports and Co-Curricular programs, and live it in our liturgies and assemblies.
+Participation is encouraged inside and outside the classroom, and our boys then are encouraged to celebrate their own and others’ achievements.

 Belonging to the Lasallian tradition means: